 Additionally, Malesha has worked in arts education and non-profit arts administration for over a decade and was a Visiting Professor of Music at Scripps College- The Claremont Colleges.
 She has held consulting and leadership positions with H.O.L.A.
 Heart of Los Angeles, LAUSD Woodcraft Rangers, numerous youth residential facilities, Burbank School District's Rock the Classroom, the City University of New York: Creative Arts Team and the Alumni Association of the University of Southern California.
 She has also been a music educator and general education teacher at various schools throughout Los Angeles County and New York City.

 Combining the rich experiences of the stage, education, arts administration and community outreach, Malesha seeks to bridge the gap between artists and the community by providing opportunities for transdisciplinary dialogue, grassroots outreach, and unconventional collaborations.
 After becoming a mother, Malesha intensified her focus on the politics of cultural production, essentially asking the Hamilton question,“Who lives, who dies, who tells your story?”
 Marginalized communities - communities of color, women, and youth - struggle to find their stories reflected in the arts, in the media, and in society at large.
 Malesha helps share the stories of this new majority in her role as a bridge-builder between artists, educators, demographers, marketers, and business leaders.
 She has become a thought leader in using creativity to address inequity, and using art as a tool for activism.
-Hamilton Malesha has published about issues of equity and diversity within the arts sector.
+Malesha has published about issues of equity and diversity within the arts sector.
 Her essay on diversity and community engagement was published by HowlRound and she was also a panelist at the Yerba Buena Center for the Arts, ArtChangeUS: REMAP, which is apart of the national platform, Arts in a Changing America.
 She is currently engaged with the San Diego Opera and on the music faculty at California State University, San Marcos.